graker/oc-mapmarkers-plugin/README.md

 Current roadmap is to:

-* create a widget more complex to add references (posts and albums) since checkboxes from relation widget won't be enough when having 1000+ of posts
 * move map component styles to CSS assets rather than having them in partials
 * add pagination and thumb settings to the Markers List component
 * make more use of attached posts and albums